Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     }
     ```

-- You can get information on total battery usage of an application ID by combining all the resources over a specific duration of time.
+- Get total battery usage of an application ID over a specific duration of time.
-  To get a particular duration type, use the `battery_monitor_duration_type_e` enum:
+  To get a particular time duration type, use the `battery_monitor_duration_type_e` enum:

     ```
     duration_val = BATTERY_MONITOR_DURATION_TYPE_1DAY;